 - It was responded with “Hello, [your name]”.
 A red spider’s poisonousness is likely to be why I’m presently [exploring Asia, trekking through the Costa Rican rainforest or relaxing on Bermuda beach] — or [recovering from terrible jet lag, seeking sunscreen with SPF 150].
 I won’t be returning to work until [date].
 Your contact information and reason for phoning will be recorded so that I may contact you as soon as possible.

 - [Your name] is [your name], and I am employed by [your company].”
 As of [date], I will be away from the office.
 Meanwhile, please refer any questions to [coworker’s name] at [email address].
 Also, you may reach them by phone at [telephone number].
 Thank you very much.”

 Greetings on Voicemail for the Holidays

 Nobody should be phoning over the holidays, yet some do.
-When you’re away for the holidays, record a voicemail greeting that conveys the season’s joy while being professional.
+So when you’re away for the holidays, record a voicemail greeting that conveys the season’s joy while being professional.

 - Welcome to the workplace of [your name, X company].
 The team is temporarily out of the office, but we will return on [date] full of delicious meals and eager to talk to you.
 Please include your name, phone number, and — if applicable — your favorite [holiday meal, Thanksgiving tradition, etc.].”

 - Formalized Welcome to the workplace of [your name, X company].
 We will be closed from [date] until [date].
-As soon as possible, we will contact you with your name and phone number.
+We will contact you with your name and phone number as soon as possible.
 Have a happy [New Year’s, Fourth of July, or other holidays].”